Relay Token Price Reaches $0.0150 on Exchanges (RELAY)

-Relay Token (RELAY) traded flat against the US dollar during the 24-hour period ending at 9:00 AM Eastern on November 5th.
-Over the last week, Relay Token has traded flat against the US dollar.
-One Relay Token token can currently be bought for approximately $0.0150 or 0.00000030 BTC on popular exchanges.
-Relay Token has a total market capitalization of $3.17 billion and $0.03 worth of Relay Token was traded on exchanges in the last day.
+Relay Token (RELAY) traded flat against the US dollar during the 24 hour period ending at 22:00 PM E.T. on November 5th.
+One Relay Token token can currently be purchased for about $0.0150 or 0.00000030 BTC on exchanges.
+Relay Token has a total market cap of $3.17 billion and $0.03 worth of Relay Token was traded on exchanges in the last 24 hours.
+In the last seven days, Relay Token has traded flat against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.